What Is Code Churn?

 To combat this, investing time in thorough requirement gathering and analysis is essential.
 Clear documentation and regular review meetings can help ensure that all team members are aligned and that changes are managed proactively rather than reactively.

-Another valuable metric for measuring code churn is the number of files changed.
+Another way to measure code churn is the number of files changed.
 This approach shows the spread and impact of changes across the codebase.
 A high number of files changed might indicate widespread modifications, suggesting either significant feature development or possibly indiscriminate changes that could destabilize the project.

 Monitoring which files are most frequently altered can help identify hotspots in the codebase that may require refactoring or closer attention.
 It also aids in understanding the scope of changes, helping teams allocate resources more effectively and anticipate potential integration challenges.